 There is only one time during the year to file an application for abatement: It begins when the tax collector mails the third quarter (“actual”) tax bills, and the deadline is the same as the due date of first actual tax bill.
 Tisbury is on a quarterly tax billing schedule, and the first two bills of the fiscal year are preliminary bills.
 The tax rate is not determined until the town receives final certification of values from the Massachusetts Department of Revenue at which time the actual tax bills are mailed.
 The third quarter bill will have the actual assessed value and the new tax rate.

 Please submit supporting documentation with your abatement application.
 You may be asked for further documentation, and you will need to set up a time for an inspection by the Assistant Assessor.

-All abatement applications for fiscal year 2008 MUST BE FILED AFTER the mailing of the actual tax bill AND RECEIVED BY may 1, 2008
+All real estate abatement applications MUST BE FILED within 30 days of the mailing of the actual tax bill